devbisme/KiPart/docs/usage.rst

     -b, --bundle          Bundle multiple, identically-named power and ground pins each into a single schematic pin.
     --annotation_style [{none,count,range}]
                             Selects suffix appended to bundled pin names: none (), count ([n]), range ([n:0]).
+    -c, --center          Place symbol origin in the center of the symbol.
+    --scrunch             Compress pins of left/right columns underneath top/bottom rows of pins.
     -a, --append, --add   Add parts to an existing part library.
 Overwrite existing parts only if used in conjunction with -w.
     -w, --overwrite       Allow overwriting of an existing part library.
     -d [LEVEL], --debug [LEVEL]